prasenjit1980/HousePricePredictor_RidgeLasso/README.md

 - Jupyter Notebook 6.5.4

 ## Conclusions
-- On analysing data, it was observed that, the linear regression model was able to predict bike demand precisely with an R2 Score of nearly 80%
+- On analysing data, it was observed that, Ridge and Lasso both the models have almost same test and train accuracy.
+So it can be said that there is no overfitting.

-- Comparision between Training and Testing dataset:
+- Lasso and Ridge both have similar r2 score and MAE on test dataset but Lasso has eliminated features and final no. of features in Lasso Regression model is 93.
+Where - Ridge has all 280 features.
+So, our Lasso model is simpler than Ridge with having similar r2 score and MAE.

-  Train dataset R^2 : 0.828
+- Ridge Regression model on test dataset: r2 score= 0.794697, RSS= 1.211327, MSE= 0.002778	and RMSE=0.052709 Lasso Regression model on test dataset: r2 score= 0.741649, RSS= 1.524321, MSE= 0.003496 and RMSE=0.059128.

-  Test dataset R^2 : 0.79
+Considering above points we can choose our Lasso Regression model as our final model.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->